Xilinx/PYNQ/docs/source/2_getting_started.rst

       :scale: 75%
       :align: center

+If you are using a static IP address, you may need to manually configure your network port.
+You can do this manually be setting the IP to an address in the same range as the board.
+(The board is ''192.168.2.99'' by default.
+For example, select ''192.168.2.1'')

+   * You can also browse to the board using the IP address. e.g.: http://192.168.2.99:9090

 You should now be ready to start using Pynq.
 You can continue reading this documentation, or try using Pynq on the board by going to the *Getting Started* and *Example* Notebooks in the Pynq home area.

 If you can't connect to the board, see the `Frequently asked questions <13_faqs.html>`_

 Interacting with the Pynq
 ==========================